Rainbow authentication portal (1.239.2)

 Bearer-x-rainbow-api-key

-For accessing the API a valid API_KEY can be provided instead of Authorization Bearer JWT header
+For accessing the API, a valid API Key can be provided instead of 'Authorization' Bearer JWT header

 Security Scheme Type API Key